Buyer’s Guide: Ladders

 This climber offers just the boost (as well as a 225-pound load capacity) needed to complete your next small-scale household project.
 Despite its compact aluminum frame, the oversized podium and the built-in utility tray in the top cap offer plenty of foot room and storage space to get comfortable mid-air, whether you’re hanging wall art or Christmas stockings.
 A limited lifetime warranty is included to protect you from workmanship or material defects.

 BEST A-FRAME LADDER: Louisville Ladder 6-Foot Fiberglass Ladder

 This sturdy, six-foot-tall fiberglass frame makes the perfect companion for indoor or outdoor jobs.
 Its design details—such as its heavy-duty, impact-resistant, non-marring shoes—earn this 300-pound-capacity A-frame ladder universally high marks from do-it-yourselfers and pros alike.
 Beyond the basics, the molded storage top stands out for being able to hold paint cans, screwdrivers, fasteners—you name it—taking the strain out of tasks like painting and cleaning.

-Boasting slip-resistant, D-rung steps along its 24-foot height, this weather-resistant extension ladder with non-conductive fiberglass rails offers all the traction, height, and safety you need for at-home or even industrial use.
+Boasting serrated, slip-resistant D-rung steps along its 24-foot height, this weather-resistant extension ladder with non-conductive fiberglass rails offers all the traction, height, and safety you need for at-home or even industrial use.
 Simple, smart features abound.
 For instance, the non-marring caps affixed to the upper rail ends keep siding, walls, and other surfaces free of the scratches or dings that ordinary ladders leave behind.
-Details like this, and the ladders’ high quality of construction, are the reason why many professionals swear by Werner products.
+Details like this, and the high quality of construction, are the big reasons why Louisville Ladder extension ladders are a favorite among pros.

 BEST MULTI-USE LADDER: Little Giant 22-Foot Velocity Multi-Use Ladder